 Well, the last time I had ventured into computer coding was 10-15 years ago during a semester of Java class at my old high school.
 I wasn't any good at it back then but I figured - "What the heck!
 I'll give it a shot."

 Little did I know that one Facebook ad would send me tunneling down a highly lucrative rabbit hole.
+One that has since I started, allowed me to release my own Android game, Jungle Jumpers, and start my own game design studio, Wild Cockatiel Games.

 The course I signed up for was called Learn to Code By Making Games, taught by an English programmer, named Ben Tristem.
 I'll admit, the promo video on the course splash screen was alluring.
 It promised to teach a complete beginner like myself how to code with a program called Unity.
 It would start off with the bare essentials, like creating a text based number guessing game, and progress all the way to a 3D real-time strategy game, over the course of a few hundred videos.